-GatorWorks, a Baton Rouge based web development firm, was recently selected to develop a web-based computer system for the World Congress on Information Technology (WCIT).
+GatorWorks, a Baton Rouge based web firm that creates the best user experience websites that is now entering into the Digital Marketing world, including local PPC management, and Social Media, was recently selected to develop a web-based computer system for the World Congress on Information Technology (WCIT).
 The system was used to manage the scheduling of volunteers for the WCIT’s 15th annual conference, held in Austin last week.
 The system assisted the WCIT logistics team in scheduling over 200 volunteers to work specific shifts throughout the week.

 WCIT 2006 is considered by many as the world’s premiere Information Technology forum.
 The biennial World Congress drew over 2,000 business, government, and academic leaders from 80 countries.
 The delegates participated in the World Congress to ensure the positive impact of IT proliferation on the global community.